infor-design/enterprise-ng/src/soho/accordion/README.md

 ### Usage

-To use the Soho accordion, you musg make sure the `SohoComponentsModule` is included in the application your hosting component resides.
+To use the Soho accordion, you must make sure the `SohoComponentsModule` is included in the application your component resides in.

 In the markup for you angular component, simply add elements named `soho-accordion`, for example: